- Harvard Health Blog - http://www.health.harvard.edu/blog -

 Posted By Daniel Pendick On June 5, 2014 @ 11:52 am In Cancer,Drugs and Supplements,Men's Health,Skin and Hair Care | Comments Disabled

-A study published in JAMA Internal Medicine this week found that men who used the erection-enhancing drug sildenafil (Viagra) were 84% more likely to develop melanoma, the most dangerous form of skin cancer, over a period of 10 years.
+A study published in JAMA Internal Medicine in 2014 found that men who used the erection-enhancing drug sildenafil (Viagra) were 84% more likely to develop melanoma, the most dangerous form of skin cancer, over a period of 10 years.

 That finding makes for an attention-grabbing headline.
 But it’s also what I would call a true lie: a scientifically correct statement that could easily be misunderstood to mean “that little blue pill gives you deadly skin cancer.”